 Breast surgery was performed elsewhere by another surgeon.

-46 year old, 5’8″, 167 pound patient 31 days after liposuction, tummytuck, rib removal, and fat transfer to the buttocks augmentation i.e. Brazilian butt lift, Latin butt.
+46 year old, 5’8″, 167 pound patient 31 days after liposuction, tummytuck revision, rib removal, and fat transfer to the buttocks augmentation i.e. Brazilian butt lift, Latin butt.

 Video: Redo Abdominoplasty with Rib Removal